InstrumentBox/Network/Sources/Web/Web.docc/GettingStarted/MacrosRequestDeclaration.md

 ## Define Query Items

 Each request may have query items.
-To define query items you may write them directly in path string if their values are constants or you may mark needed variables with `@Query` macro.
+To define query items you may write them directly in path string if their values are constant or you may mark needed variables with `@Query` macro.
 In the second case name of variable will be used as query parameter name.
-To customize it you need to pass query parameter name via attribute's argument. `@Query` variable may be optional.
+To customize it you need to pass query parameter name via macro's argument. `@Query` variable may be optional.
 Duplication of query item names is error.

 ```swift